Rules of conduct for skiers

 - Entering, starting and moving upwards: A skier or snowboarder entering a marked run, starting again after stopping or moving upwards on the slopes must look up and down the slopes that he can do so without endangering himself or others.

-- Stopping on the ski slope: Unless it is absolutely necessary, a skier or snowboarder must avoid stopping on the ski run in narrow places or where visibility is restricted.
+- Stopping on the ski slope: Unless it is necessary, a skier or snowboarder must avoid stopping on the ski run in narrow places or where visibility is restricted.
 After a fall in such a place, a skier or snowboarder must move clear of the slope as soon as possible.

 - Climbing and descending on foot: A skier or snowboarder either climbing or descending on foot must keep to the side of the ski run.